 Are reservations necessary?

 Yes.
 Although we do accept walk-ins, we cannot guarantee them — especially on weekends and during busy periods.
 Reservations can be made by calling 800-581-8032, Monday through Friday from 8:30a.m. to 2:30p.m.
 Cancellations must be made seven days in advance of a reservation for a refund.
-Reservations of five to 12 rooms require a 14-day notice.
+A $10 per room cancellation fee will be applied to all cancellations.

 Where do I check in to begin my hike to the Hike Inn?

 All guests must check in at the Visitors Center which is in Amicalola Falls State Park, just inside the park entrance.
-When you check in, you will be told where to park your car near the trailhead at the top of Amicalola Falls.
+When you check in, you will be directed where to park your car near the trailhead at the top of Amicalola Falls.

 When must I check in?